 Blueways Master Plan

-There are many opportunities to discover the City's many waterways - one of the most popular of which is as a paddler with a non-motorized boat, like a kayak or canoe.
+There are many opportunities to discover the City's many waterways.
+One of the most popular ways is as a paddler with a non-motorized boat, like a kayak or canoe.

 The Blueways Master Plan (30MB) examines the amenities and opportunities to encourage non-motorized recreational boating on waterways, to facilitate family enjoyment and public education in a way that supports the fish, wildlife and agricultural communities.